-"But for meat analogues, the texture is a close second," Happel continues.
-"And what's unique about our hemp seed protein is its exceptional emulsification and gelling properties, which results in a juicier, more authentic meat mouthfeel."
+"For meat analogues, however, texture goes hand in hand with flavor," Happel continues.
+"And what's unique about our organic hemp seed protein is its exceptional emulsification and gelling properties, which results in a juicier, more authentic meat mouthfeel."

-AFS says its customers are excited about the 70% protein content complete with all nine essential amino acids.
-Still, the neutral flavor and complementary functional attributes appear to be setting this plant protein apart.
+AFS says its customers are excited about the 75% protein content complete with all nine essential amino acids.
+Still, the neutral flavor and complementary functional attributes appear to be setting this plant protein apart from other options on the market.